Drug & Alcohol Testing

 Providing Services You Need

-Whether you are looking for a DOT or non-DOT program, Workplace Health can help.
+Whether you are looking for federal DOT or non-DOT testing services, Workplace Health can help.

 - Trained and certified collections technicians